symfoni/symfoni-monorepo/README.md

 # Hardhat Autogeneration All-in-one Suite

-* Autogenerate fully typed React hooks integrated to your Hardhat smart contract watch pipeline.
+* Autogenerate fully typed React hooks integrated into your Hardhat smart contract watch pipeline.
 * No need to manually write your own react hooks on top of new Contract(ABI, ...) instances (which aren't function typed anyways)

+Suppose you change something in your smart contract.
+In that case, hardhat will recompile the ABIs hardhat-react (using Typechain) will scan those and generate React context hooks for you!
+Plus provider, signer, and currentAdd.

+**This saves you a lot of time 🕑**

 #### Suite includes